mirzoyanvahe/ExpenseForecastingTool/README.md

 ## Usage

-Once the application is running, follow these steps to utilize its features:
+To make the most out of the application, follow these steps:

-1. **Add Historical Expenses**:
+1. **Adding Historical Expenses**:
-    - Select a date using the date picker.
+    - Choose a date from the date picker.
-    - Enter the expense amount in the provided textbox.
+    - Input the expense amount in the designated textbox.
-    - Click "Add Expense" to add the historical expense.
+    - Click "Add Expense" to include the historical expense.

-2. **Add Future Dates**:
+2. **Incorporating Future Dates**:
-    - Select a future date using the date picker.
+    - Select a future date via the date picker.
-    - Click "Add Future Date" to add the future date for expense prediction.
+    - Hit "Add Future Date" to integrate the future date for expense prediction.

-3. **Analyze and Predict**:
+3. **Analysis and Prediction**:
-    - Click on the "Analyze" button to analyze the historical data and predict expenses for future dates.
+    - Utilize the "Analyze" button to examine historical data and forecast expenses for future dates.
-    - Predicted expenses will be displayed in the list box.
+    - Predicted expenses will be presented in the list box.

+For more detailed instructions and insights, refer to the [User Guide](/Documentation/UserGuide.md).

 ## Dependencies